 - Lung irritation

-Long-term exposure to ozone is significantly worst with irreversible damage.
-It will lead to an asthma attack and respiratory disorders like:
+Long-term exposure to ozone is significantly worst, with irreversible damage.
+It will lead to respiratory disorders like:

 - Bronchitis (inflammation of the bronchial tubes)